OnePlus 8 Pro vs Samsung Galaxy S20+: Which is the better value?

 Article Contents

-OnePlus last week formally announced its new phones for 2020: the OnePlus 8 series.
-The higher-end 8 Pro is a straight-up flagship with no missing features to speak of, and it's also OnePlus's most expensive phone ever.
+The OnePlus 8 Pro is the company's newest flagship, and its most expensive one ever (by a long shot).
+It's a straight-up flagship with no real missing features to speak of, either, even finally boasting proper water resistance and super fast wireless charging.
 Equipped and priced as the phone is, it's in direct competition with other large, premium devices from big manufacturers — like, for example, Samsung's Galaxy S20+.
 Here, we discuss which of the two is a better bargain.

 Performance